JanisGeise/sparseSpatialSampling/README.md

 - a scalar field has to be of the size `[n_cells, 1, n_snapshots]`
 - a vector field has to be of the size `[n_cells, n_entries, n_snapshots]`
-- the snapshots can either be passed into `fit_data` method all at once, in batches, or each snapshot separately depending on the size of the dataset and available RAM (refer to section memory requirements)
+- the snapshots can either be passed into `fit_data` method all at once, in batches, or each snapshot separately depending on the size of the dataset and available RAM (refer to section memory requirements).
+An example for exporting the fields snapshot-by-snapshot or in batches can be found in `examples/s3_for_surfaceMountedCube_large.py`

 ### Results & output files
 - once the original fields are interpolated onto the new grid, they can be saved to a HDMF file calling the